Florin Andone: Return to Brighton

 Andone returned to Brighton and was to recover from his injury where in January 2021, Potter said that "Florin is making good progress."
 On 15 May, he returned to the matchday squad for the first time for the 2020–21 season, remaining an unused substitute in the 1–1 home draw against West Ham United.
 In September 2022, Andone had the final 12 months of his contract, due to expire in 2024, mutually terminated.

 Andone returned to Spain and its top tier on 23 August 2021, after agreeing to a one-year loan deal with Cádiz.

 Las Palmas

 On 1 September 2022, Andone signed a one-season deal with Segunda División side UD Las Palmas on the final day of the summer transfer window.
+He helped in their promotion to the top tier with two goals, but left in July 2023 as his contract expired.

+Eldense

+On 30 July 2023, Andone signed a two-year contract with CD Eldense, newly-promoted to the second division.

+Atlético Baleares

+On 1 November 2024, Andone signed a contract with Segunda Federación club Atlético Baleares, until June 2025.

 International career

 Andone stated that his dream is to play for the Romania national team, despite living in Spain for most of his life.
 He was called up by manager Anghel Iordănescu for the UEFA Euro 2016 qualification match against the Faroe Islands in March 2015, but was an unused substitute in the 1–0 win.
 Andone made his full international debut in another qualifier on 13 June 2015, playing the last 18 minutes in a 0–0 away draw against Northern Ireland.

 On 17 November 2015, Andone scored his first international goal, exploiting an error by Italian goalkeeper Salvatore Sirigu for a last-minute equaliser in a 2–2 draw in Bologna.
 He was selected for UEFA Euro 2016 in France, where he started against the hosts in the opening game after recovering from a hand injury, and made two more substitute appearances in a group-stage exit.

 Andone scored his first goal in front of the home crowd, and only second overall, on 5 September 2019 in a 1–2 defeat to Spain in a Euro 2020 qualifier.